RealHeroicGamer/HouseManager/README.md

 # HouseManager
-Discord.py bot made by @RealHeroicGamer and used for the Wii Hacking House Discord server.
+Discord.py bot made by @RealHeroicGamer and used for TWHH Discord server.